mamaciasq/martin/content/_index.md

 menu: main
 weight: -270
 ---
-> Minimalism is not a lack of something.
-It’s simply the perfect amount of something.
+> _Statistical thinking will one day be as necessary for efficient citizenship as the ability to read and write_
-> — Nicholas Burroughs
+> — Samuel S. Wilks paraphrasing Herbert G. Wells